Masynchin/Tricks/README.md

 ## What languages it is targetted for?

 All of them!
-If there is no refactorings of your language, don't be shy to PR it first.
+If there is no refactorings of your language, don't be shy to PR!